 - One of the primary advantages of SVG is that as it is scaled it does not pixelate.
 However, this is not to say that it always does away with the need to have a collection of raster images for display at different scales.
 This can be particularly true for icons.
 While SVG may scale well enough for flat-ish icons without a lot of detail, for icons that try to pack in a lot of detail graphic artists generally want to be able to pixel tweak.

 - While SVG provides a lot of flexibility in terms of scaling, themability, etc. this flexibility depends on doing computations for SVG images at the time they're displayed, rather than at the time the author creates them.
 Consider an image that involves some complex gradients and filters.
 If saved as a raster image then the work to rasterize the gradients and filters takes place on the authors computer before the result is stored in the raster file.
 This work doesn't need to be redone when the image is displayed on someone else's computer.
 On the other hand, if the image is saved as an SVG image then all this work needs to be done each time the SVG is displayed on someone else's computer.
 This isn't to say that SVG images are always slower than raster equivalents.
 In fact it can be faster to send vector information from an SVG to a user's GPU than it is to extract raster data from an equivalent raster image.
-And even when an SVG image is slower than a raster equivalent, the difference is usually not noticable.
-However, just don't fall into the trap of thinking that SVGs are faster than eqivalent raster images, or vice versa.
+And even when an SVG image is slower than a raster equivalent, the difference is usually not noticeable.
+However, just don't fall into the trap of thinking that SVGs are faster than equivalent raster images, or vice versa.
 Once again, "it depends".

 A lot of SVG files (particularly those generated by SVG editors) ship without being cleaned up and can contain a ton of junk that bloats the file size and slows down rendering.
 In general the best way to combat this is to first run SVG files through a linter such as svgo (see the Tools section below).
 However, when authoring SVGs by hand here are some best practices to help keep them lightweight.
 These rules are based on some real examples seen in Mozilla's code.